 Bigrock designed and delivered a Telephone Sales Excellence programme and a Telephone Sales Management programme.
 To ensure significant phone coverage, the programmes were split into 3 modules and repeated separately for each sales team to ensure all delegates could undergo training without compromising service.

-The evaluation calculated a minimum return of 10 times the initial investment in just 2 months when the sales process was used to contact dormant accounts.
+- Hence the evaluation attributed a minimum return of 10 times the initial investment when the sales process was used to contact dormant accounts.